glhrmv/teeko/docs/report.md

 its quirky name, he said, borrowed letters from Tic-tac-toe, Chess, Checkers, and Bingo [@teeko_etymology].

 Teeko is a 2-player board game played on a board of 5x5 possible positions.
-Game pieces in Teeko are typically called 'markers', and will henceforth be referred to as such.
+Game pieces in Teeko are typically called '**markers**', and will henceforth be referred to as such.
 Both players have 4 markers each, with a particular colour of marker for each player.

-In the original Teeko game, players had two (2) colours of markers: black, and red.
-For the sake of easy discernment of the board state in this project, the markers are instead available in black and white, with the player controlling the black markers known as Black, and the other as Red.
+In the original Teeko game, players had two (2) colours of markers: black, and red, with the player controlling the black markers known as Black, and the other as Red.

 ![A Teeko game ready to be played.](img/teeko_irl.jpg){width=500px}